yasoob/blog-1/_posts/2014-11-22-webeditor.md

 ![GitBook WebEditor screenshot]({{ site.url }}assets/2014-11-22-webeditor.png)

 We first released a native editor for GitBook (supporting Mac, Windows and Linux), but a tremondus amount of users ask us for a web version of the editor.
+Here is it!

 ### Edit all your books